Eastern State Penitentiary: 19th century

+20th century

 In 1924, Pennsylvania Governor Gifford Pinchot allegedly sentenced Pep "The Cat-Murdering Dog" (an actual dog) to a life sentence at Eastern State.
 Pep allegedly murdered the governor's wife's cherished cat.
 Prison records reflect that Pep was assigned an inmate number (no. C2559), which is seen in his mug shot.
 However, the reason for Pep's incarceration remains a subject of some debate.
 A contemporary newspaper article reported that the governor donated his own dog to the prison to increase inmate morale.

+The Alfred W. Fleisher Synagogue was dedicated in the prison on April 21, 1929.
+Fleisher had served as president of the Board until his death in 1928.
+The dedication service was led by Congregation Mikveh Israel's Reverend Leon Elmaleh.

 On April 3, 1945, a major escape was carried out by twelve inmates (including the infamous Willie Sutton), who over the course of a year managed to dig an undiscovered 97 ft tunnel under the prison wall.
 During renovations in the 1930s an additional 30 incomplete inmate-dug tunnels were discovered.

 It was designated a National Historic Landmark in 1965.

 The prison was closed in 1971.
 Many prisoners and guards were transferred to Graterford Prison, about 31 mi northwest of Eastern State.
 The City of Philadelphia purchased the property with the intention of redeveloping it.
 The site had several proposals, including a mall and a luxury apartment complex surrounded by the old prison walls.

 During the abandoned era (from closing until the late 80s) a "forest" grew in the cell blocks and outside within the walls.
 The prison also became home to many stray cats.

 In 1988, the Eastern State Penitentiary Task Force successfully petitioned Mayor Wilson Goode to halt redevelopment.
 In 1994, Eastern State opened to the public for history tours.